planetsaint/bot-tracker/README.md

-# ResumeBoost Pro - Advanced Bot Tracking System
+# Advanced Bot Tracking System

 A sophisticated bot detection and user behavior analytics platform designed for cybersecurity research, phishing simulation, and social engineering analysis.
 The system operates under the guise of a legitimate resume optimization service while capturing comprehensive visitor data and behavior patterns.